dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: "LEAVING ...
 FOR ALTITUDE 6,000 FEET, MAINTAIN OWN SEPARATION IN VMC 9,000 FEET TO 7,000 FEET, TRAFFIC AT <ALTITUDE>, EGYPTAIR 345."

 ### 3.5.4 Flights entering controlled airspace
-IFR or VFR aircraft requiring to enter controlled airspace should make their request to the appropriate ATS unit in sufficient time to allow ATC to assess the traffic situation and issue a clearance prior to the aircraft reaching controlled airspace.
+IFR or VFR aircraft wishing to enter controlled airspace must make their request to the appropriate ATS unit in sufficient time.
+This allows ATC to assess the traffic situation and issue a clearance before the aircraft reaches the boundary of controlled airspace.

 !!! example
     **Pilot**: "U.A.E RADAR, PQR."